BlueAcornInc/aio-commerce-shipstation/README.md

 # ShipStation for Adobe App Builder

 ShipStation App for Adobe Commerce!
-This will be a playground to dupe the shipping functionality from the checkout starter, and will eventually become the full shipstation app
+This will be a playground to dupe the shipping functionality from the checkout starter, and will eventually become the full shipstation app!

 ## ShipStation Getting Started